imnanxu/PartialHumanBrain_preprocessing/README.md

 # PartialHumanBrain_preprocessing
-This is for preprocessing EPI data with human brains with partial coverage This preprocessing pipeline was used to preprocess the visual entrainment data, which has <50% brain coverage.
+This is for preprocessing EPI data with human brains with partial coverage This preprocessing pipeline was developed by Nan XU and was used to preprocess the visual entrainment data, which has <50% brain coverage.

 ## I. Pre-requisites: MATLAB (including SPM12), AFNI, FSL
 Please have the above pre-installed on your computing server (Linux system).
 In the default parameter settings, the spm12 folder was saved under the path ./PB_preprocessing/partialbrain_preprocessing_pipeline2020_nx/